-- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential damages to private properties, in the event of accidents during demolition works; - Potential shortages of MFD service delivery during temporary relocation process; - Health and safety risks related to the working conditions at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials;
+- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential shortages of TFD service delivery during temporary relocation process; - Health and safety risks related to the working conditions at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials;

 The two main areas of concern in relation to social negative impacts are related to the relocation process and the working conditions in the temporary site, as well as the disturbances created by construction works and teams to neighboring properties.
-Appropriate planning, monitoring, consultations with affected parties and a grievance procedure are expected to keep these impacts at a minimum low.
+Appropriate planning, monitoring, consultations with affected parties and a grievance procedure are expected to keep these impacts at a minimum low, especially for the medical and educational institution nearby.